tve/blog/content/2018/lp-wifi-esp32-boards.md

 - esp32
 ---

+_Updated 2019-08-25 to include EzSBC's ESP32-01 Breakout and Development Board_

 In order to test the low-power performance of the esp32 I had to acquire a few boards and I didn't really like any of them.
 <!--more-->